Benjamin-Lawson23/create_Azure_virtual_machine/README.md

 <h2>Deployment and Configuration Steps</h2>

 <h2>Step 1: Create an Azure account</h2>
-Go the the official Azure website and create and set up an Azure account your credit card Azure will automatically create a subscription for you.
+Go the the official Azure website and create and set up an Azure account using your credit card.

+Azure will automatically create a subscription for you.

 So now we have created our Tenant and at least one Subscription.